 Development Matters was produced by Early Education with support from the Department for Education.
 It is non-statutory guidance which supports all those working in early childhood education settings to implement the requirements of the Statutory Framework for the EYFS.

 Development Matters demonstrates how the four themes of the EYFS Framework and the principles that inform them work together to support the development of babies, toddlers and young children within the context of the EYFS framework.
 The document also illustrates how the ‘Characteristics of Effective Learning’ may be supported and extended by adults as well as how they underpin the ‘Prime’ and ‘Specific’ areas of learning and development.

 All those working to support the early learning of young children can use Development Matters as part of daily observation, assessment and planning.
 It can also be used at points during the EYFS as a guide to making best-fit summative judgements, with parents and colleagues across agencies, in relation to whether a child is showing typical development, may be at risk of delay or is ahead for their age.

 The age/stage bands overlap because these are not fixed age boundaries but suggest a typical range of development.
 When using Development Matters it is however important to remember that babies, toddlers and young children develop at their own rates and in their own ways.
 The development statements and their order are not necessary steps for every child and should not be used as checklists.

 Download or buy a printed copy of Development Matters by clicking on the links below.

 See also our other guides to the EYFS:

-- Emerging, expected and exceeding: understanding the revised Early Years Foundation Stage Profile - now available for free Download (with the creation of a free account).
+- Emerging, expected and exceeding: understanding the revised Early Years Foundation Stage Profile - available for free download.